San Francisco Church (Valparaíso): 2013

 The church was, once again, affected by a fire on 2 August 2013.
 The fire started at 04:30 local time (08:30 UTC) for reasons under investigation, in the Faculty of Mathematics of the Pontifical Catholic University of Valparaíso.
 Firefighters told La Tercera the building had no risk of collapsing.
 The church was being repaired at the time, and was close to being inaugurated by President Piñera.

 Restoration

-On May 2024, the church was reopened following an extensive restoration process.
+In May 2024, the church was reopened following an extensive restoration process.